Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: Solution Method

-The problem $(P_\mu)$ in (\ref{P_mu2}) has solely linear restrictions, and can therefore be solved by a closed expression by utilizing Lagrange multipliers' method.
-The Lagrange principal function reads for the Lagrange multiplicator $\lambda=(\lambda_t(\omega))$
+The problem $(P_\mu)$ in (\ref{P_mu2}) has only linear restrictions, and can therefore be solved by a closed expression by utilizing the method of Lagrange multipliers.
+The Lagrange principal function reads for the Lagrange multiplier $\lambda=(\lambda_t(\omega))$